Library Policies - Collection Development

-- Worn out or damaged items that are no longer usable and the subject or title can be adequately provided by other materials in the collection.
+- Subject or title adequately provided by other materials in the collection

-- Gifts are added to the collection according to the same criteria for selection of purchased materials.
-(3.3) Materials donations accepted by the Library System are those a library staff materials selector would purchase or replace if funds were available.
+- Gifts are added to the collection according to the same criteria for selection as purchased materials.
+(2.3) Materials donations accepted by the Library System are those a library staff materials selector would purchase or replace if funds were available.

 - Donations are final and become the property of the Santa Cruz Public Libraries.

 Santa Cruz Public Libraries provide materials and information presenting all points of view.
 This applies to all materials collected by the library.
-Should an individual believe an item is not appropriate for the collection, they can initiate a request for reconsideration of materials.
+Should individuals be concerned about specific items included in the collection, they can discuss those concerns with Library staff.Library Materials Reconsideration Process

 - Public contacts frontline staff.
-E-comments/complaints should go directly to the branch
+E-comments/complaints should go directly to the Division Manager – Collection Management Services.

-- Frontline staff handles the complaint or refers the patron to a supervisor or branch manager.
+- Frontline staff handles the complaint or refers the patron to a supervisor or Person in Charge.

-- Supervisor or branch manager talks with patron.
+- Supervisor or Person in Charge talks with patron.

-- If not satisfied, the patron is asked to fill out the Request for Reconsideration of Library Materials (see Appendix 5).
+- If not satisfied, the patron can fill out the Materials Comment form (see Appendix 5).

-- Request for Reconsideration of Library Materials is referred to Collection Development Librarian for referral to the assigned selector of the material in question who will respond in writing.
+- Library Materials Comment form is referred to Division Manager – Collection Management Services for referral to the assigned selector of the material in question.
+The selector will respond in writing.